HARDLY ANY WINE POLARIZES SO STRONGLY

 The hashtag #Roséallday is an expression for a fantastic summer day, stands equally for days on which nothing succeeds and which only seem to be bearable with rosé, is sometimes used with a certain disparagement but also self-irony.

-How does rosé wine get its color?
+How does the rosé wine get its color?

 The simplest method

-The bleeding method
+The bloodiest method

-To this day, experts cite François Millo, then President of Viticulture of Provence, who condemned the saignée method at the International Wine Fair in London in 2012, with the view that a rosé produced in this way is not a true rosé wine.
+To this day, experts quote François Millo, then President of the Provence Viticulture, who condemned the Saignée method at the International Wine Fair in London in 2012, with the view that a rosé produced in this way is not a true rosé wine.

-The time-critical method
+The time critical method

-The outside temperature at the time of harvest also plays a role in the freshness of the rosé, so in warmer regions, such as Provence, harvesting is sometimes done at night to transport the grapes in cooler temperatures for further processing.
-The grapes are then (usually) stripped of stems and lightly crushed to allow the color and flavor compounds found in the skins to enter the juice.
+The outside temperature at the time of harvest also plays a role in the freshness of rosé, so that in warmer regions, such as Provence, harvesting is sometimes done at night to transport the grapes in cooler temperatures for further processing.
+The grapes are then (usually) stripped of stems and lightly crushed to allow the color and aroma compounds found in the skins to enter the juice.

 Rosé wine can be made from the must juice, where the weight of the grapes alone is enough to crush, but rapid pressing of the grapes is also possible.

-The charcoal method
+The coal method